Generation & Spatial Topology Screening

 Suitability map showing feasible floating wind farm regions derived from combined bathymetry depth limits and seabed soil constraints

-Figure 3 – Feasible region derived from combined bathymetry and soil constraints.
+Figure 3 – Engineering deployment domain derived from combined bathymetry and seabed suitability criteria.

-• Soil: Sediment classes preliminarily compatible with the selected anchor concept assumptions - 2.0.
-Sand (Multiscale - folk 7)
+• Seabed conditions: EMODnet Folk-7 sediment classes preliminarily compatible with the selected anchor concept

 Engineering Significance

-• Mooring configurations are coherent across the site
+• Mooring system layouts remain coherent across the site

-• Anchor concepts remain preliminarily compatible with the selected site constraints
+• Selected anchor concepts remain preliminarily compatible with the environmental conditions

 Hexagonal Lattice Generation